Edward Leslie Gray

-Edward Leslie Gray (April 8, 1895 – June 13, 1992) was a politician and member of the Legislative Assembly of Alberta from Alberta, Canada.
+Edward Leslie Gray (April 8, 1895 – June 13, 1992) was a politician and member of the Legislative Assembly of Alberta, Canada.

 Gray was born April 8, 1895, in Maple Valley, Ontario to Samuel Gray and Mary Taylor, both of Irish descent.

-Gray was elected in a by-election in the Edmonton after the death of George Van Allen.
+Gray, running as a Liberal Party candidate, was elected in a by-election in Edmonton that followed the death of MLA George Van Allen.
 He also became the Alberta Liberal Party leader in 1937.
-The by-election was considered the first test of strength for the Alberta Social Credit Party government.
+The by-election was one of the first tests of popularity for the Alberta Social Credit Party government.

-Gray's election marked the beginning of the Unity Movement, despite running under the Liberal banner he was elected with the popular support of Conservatives.
-He defeated 2 time Edmonton Mayor Joseph Clarke, who ran as a People's Candidate backed by Social Credit, and Communist Leader Jan Lakeman.
+Gray's election marked the beginning of the Unity Movement.
+Despite running under the Liberal banner, he was elected with the support of Conservatives.
+He defeated sitting city councillor Margaret Crang, running on the Progressive Labour label; two-time former Edmonton mayor Joseph Clarke, who ran as a People's Candidate, backed by Social Credit; Communist Leader Jan Lakeman; and Rice Sheppard, an activist in the organized farm movement.

-Gray served as Alberta Liberal Party leader until 1940, strongly favouring a coalition arrangement with the Conservatives and some former United Farmers of Alberta members against Social Credit.
-The coalition ran under the name of the Independent Citizens' Association.
-He ran in Bow Valley in the 1940 Alberta election, but was defeated.
+Gray served as Alberta Liberal Party leader until 1940, strongly favouring an anti-Social Credit united front arrangement with Conservatives and former United Farmers of Alberta members.
+The joint effort eventually took the name the Independent Citizens' Association.

+Gray ran in Bow Valley in the 1940 Alberta election, but was defeated.

 Gray died on June 13, 1992.